CamiloGTR/awesome-software-for-students/README.md

 ## Music
-* [Foobar2000](https://www.foobar2000.org/) - an advanced freeware audio player for the Windows platform.
+* [Foobar2000](https://www.foobar2000.org/) - An advanced freeware audio player for the Windows platform.
 * [Media Monkey](https://www.mediamonkey.com/) - A digital media player and media library application.
 For windows only.
-* [MusicBee](https://getmusicbee.com/) - Freeware media player for playback and organization of audio files on Microsoft Windows.
+* [MusicBee](https://getmusicbee.com/) - A freeware media player for playback and organization of audio files on Microsoft Windows.
 * [Clementine](https://www.clementine-player.org/) - A multiplatform music player.
 It is inspired by [Amarok 1.4](https://amarok.kde.org/), focusing on a fast and easy-to-use interface for searching and playing your music.

 ## Video Editing
-* [HitFilm Express](https://fxhome.com/express) - Video editing, VFX, and all the power you need to make something cool.
-Take your first step towards pro-filmmaking with our free starter software: HitFilm Express.
-Perfect for students, YouTubers, and beginner filmmakers
+* [HitFilm Express](https://fxhome.com/express) - Video editing and VFX.
+Perfect for students, YouTubers, and beginner filmmakers.
-* [Da Vinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) - It's the world’s first solution that combines professional offline and online editing, color correction, audio post production and now visual effects all in one software tool
+* [Davinci Resolve](https://www.blackmagicdesign.com/products/davinciresolve/) - A cross-platform software editing video.
 * [OpenShots](https://www.openshot.org/) - A free and open-source video editor for Linux, Mac, and Windows.

 ## Photos & Images
-* [GIMP](https://www.gimp.org/) - GIMP is a cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems
+* [GIMP](https://www.gimp.org/) - A cross-platform image editor available for GNU/Linux, OS X, Windows and more operating systems.
+* [Shutter](http://shutter-project.org/) - A feature-rich screenshot program for Linux based operating systems such as Ubuntu.
-* [ShareX](https://getsharex.com/) - A free and open-source screenshot and screencast utility for Microsoft Windows.
+* [ShareX](https://getsharex.com/) - A free and open-source screenshot and screencast utility for  Windows.
-* [Greenshot](http://getgreenshot.org/) - A tool for making screenshots you can get on your Windows PC.
+* [Greenshot](http://getgreenshot.org/) - A tool for making screenshots for Windows.
 * [Inkscape]() - Professional vector graphics editor for all platforms.
 * [Krita](https://krita.org/) - Painting program made by artists.
 * [Pinta](https://pinta-project.com/pintaproject/pinta/) - Gtk# clone of Paint.NET.